quirky14-dev/HiveSync/docs/HiveSync_Master_Spec..md

 agent assumptions and must be honored by all components, including backend, mobile, desktop, IDE plugins, and CLI clients.

+All UI, visual elements, icons, splash screens, color usage, typography, and layouts MUST follow the rules defined in /docs/design_system.md.
+Do not auto-generate visuals or default icons; reference the design system for all branding.

 ---

 #### AI Interaction Rules (Metadata-Only)